-Arnab Goswami detained by Mumbai Police in 2018 abetment to suicide case
+Arnab Goswami detained in 2018 abetment to suicide case, Union ministers criticise police action

 The Mumbai Police on Wednesday morning detained journalist Arnab Goswami for allegedly abetting the suicide of an interior designer in Alibaug.
 Republic TV ran live footage of the police entering the journalist’s residence to take him into custody.
 He was later put inside a police van.

-An unidentified senior police officer told Hindustan Times that the journalist will be taken to Alibaug.
+An unidentified senior police officer told the Hindustan Times that the journalist will be taken to Alibaug.

 The case pertains to the death of Anvay Naik, managing director of Concorde Designs Private Limited, in 2018.
 A suicide note by Naik accused Goswami and two others – Feroz Shaikh and Niteish Sarda – of not paying dues worth Rs 5.40 crore.
 Naik and his mother Kumud Naik were found dead in their home in Kavir village of Alibaug.